 Who are we?

-We’re a faculty union that protects your rights as a teacher, represents your interests to the administration, and collectively bargains the contract that governs adjunct employment at Emerson College.
-We also periodically sponsor group events, send out an email newsletter, and host a Facebook page that links to articles of interest to adjunct faculty.
+We are a faculty union that protects your rights as a teacher, represents your interests to the administration, and collectively bargains the contract that governs adjunct employment at Emerson College.
+We also periodically sponsor group events, send out an email newsletter, and host an AFEC-AAUP Facebook page that links to articles of interest to adjunct faculty.

 What does AFEC-AAUP do?

-Since 2001, AFEC-AAUP has negotiated two contracts on behalf of the 240 adjuncts employed at Emerson College this semester.
-Some of the highlights include:
+AFEC-AAUP has negotiated three contracts on behalf of the adjuncts employed at Emerson College.

-Ø The professional development fund of $10,000 annually allows adjunct faculty to apply for up to $750 reimbursement for travel costs and fees for conferences, workshops, and festivals.
-Funding is provided for the next fiscal year, starting next summer.
-You will be eligible for this fund after you’ve taught at least one class in three consecutive years.
+Ø A professional development fund of $15,000 annually, for adjunct faculty to apply for up to $1,500 reimbursement for travel costs and fees for conferences, workshops, and festivals.

-Ø We have representation on the AAUP's national committee on contingent faculty issues.
+Ø Representation on the AAUP's national committee on contingent faculty issues.

-Ø We provide support when you need to speak to your department chair.
-When necessary, we speak on your behalf to chairs, deans, and the president.
-When all else fails, you have the security provided by a legally binding grievance and arbitration procedures.
-We recently settled an arbitration case that got a member back pay and reimbursement for health care coverage.
+In addition, the union provides support when you need to speak to your department chair.
+When necessary, the union will speak on your behalf to chairs, deans, and the president.
+When all else fails, adjunct faculty members have the security provided by legally binding grievance and arbitration procedures.
+The union has, for instance, settled an arbitration case that got a member back pay and reimbursement for health care coverage.

-The last full paragraph of your appointment letter says that as a condition of employment at Emerson College, you must either make a direct payment arrangement with AFEC-AAUP or sign a written authorization of an automatic dues deduction.
-It is a condition of your employment in future semesters at Emerson College.
-I’d like to explain what that employment requirement means for you.
+The last paragraph of your appointment letter notes that as a condition of employment at Emerson College you must either make a direct payment arrangement with AFEC-AAUP or sign a written authorization of an automatic dues deduction.

-Ø 252 people signed a dues deduction union form and don’t have to worry about this requirement again.
-If you sign, $40 in union dues will be deducted from your paycheck December 15th when you work in the fall semester and another $40 on April 15th if you work in the spring semester.
+If you sign the Membership Form and Dues Deduction Authorization, $40 in union dues will automatically be deducted from your paycheck each December 15th when you work in the fall semester.
+The other $40 will be deducted from your paycheck each April 15th when you work in the spring semester.
 Deductions only occur if you're employed at Emerson College.
-The dues form must be RECEIVED by AFEC by October 7th.
-You may instead write a dues check every semester by that due date.